-- (a) Prior to performing court interpretation services, a person first must obtain a court interpreter license from the Commission with a language endorsement for each language that the applicant will interpret. - (b) A person seeking to be licensed as a court interpreter must: - (1) Satisfy the requirements of Section 3.0 of these rules; - (2) Prior to filing an application with the Commission, satisfactorily complete a Commission-approved orientation course of at least six hours; - (3) Satisfy the examination requirements of Rule 9.3; and - (4) Complete all requirements, including satisfying the examination requirements within one year of the date of the application. - (c) A license issued under this rule is valid for one year from the date of issuance.
+- (a) The Commission must issue a court interpreter license to a person who: - (1) satisfies the requirements of Section 3.0 of these rules; - (2) prior to filing an application with the Commission, satisfactorily completes a Commission-approved orientation course of at least six hours; - (3) satisfies the examination requirements of Rule 9.3; and - (4) completes all requirements, including satisfying the examination requirements within one year of the date of the application. - (b) A license issued under this rule is valid for one year from the date of issuance and must have a language endorsement for each language that the applicant will interpret.